repengine/pulse/docs/sprint0_module_analysis/scripts_capture_missing_variables_py.md

 *   **Classes:** `AlphaVantagePlugin` (imported, PascalCase, PEP 8 compliant).
 *   **Logging Instance:** `logger` (standard practice).

 The naming conventions are generally consistent and adhere to PEP 8 guidelines.
 There are no apparent AI assumption errors in naming; names are descriptive and relevant to their functionality.
-The import path `iris.iris_plugins_variable_ingestion.alpha_vantage_plugin` ([`scripts/capture_missing_variables.py:22`](scripts/capture_missing_variables.py:22)) is used consistently, assuming it's a valid path within the `iris` module structure.
+The import path `ingestion.iris_plugins_variable_ingestion.alpha_vantage_plugin` ([`scripts/capture_missing_variables.py:22`](scripts/capture_missing_variables.py:22)) is used consistently, assuming it's a valid path within the `iris` module structure.